SintaxisDev/SintaxisDev/README.md

 - 🌱 Currently learning React Native
 - 💼 Nowadays I'm looking for my first IT job 💪
 - 💬 Ask me about whatever you like!
 Is always fun to learn new stuff 😄
-- 📫 How to reach me on: joaquin.retola@gmail.com or sintaxis.developer@gmail.com
+- 📫 Reach me on: joaquin.retola@gmail.com or sintaxis.developer@gmail.com
 - 💻 You can check my portfolio at https://sintaxisdev.netlify.app
 </br>
 <div>